mega-monitor/mega-monitor/README.md

 To contribute:

 1. Fork the repository.
-2. Create a new branch from `master` with a descriptive name.
+2. Create a new branch from `main` with a descriptive name.
 3. Commit your changes and open a [Pull Request](https://github.com/mega-monitor/mega-monitor/pulls), detailing your feature or fix.

 Thank you for helping improve Mega monitor!